lmriccardo/leetcode-fetcher/_pages/commands/index.md

 ## 1. Command groups

 As already being said, running the `help` shows all possible commands (with optional or required parameters) that can be submitted to the application.
 As you might notice, each batch of commands is separated by a title.
-This string represents the name of the **group** to which then entire batch belongs to.
+This string represents the name of the **group** to which the entire batch belongs to.
 That is, commands are divided into groups: *Generic*, *Problems*, *User*, *Submissions* and *State*.

 The following table shows all possible commands for each existing group.